 What is more, within the same age group, there are individual differences in terms of ovarian reserve.
-That’s why the best thing for doctors to do is to use ovarian reserve tests to further predict ovarian performance and determine the best ovarian simulation protocol in the first cycle.
-However, prof. Nardo admits that true ovarian reserve is something that cannot be really measured.
+That’s why the best thing for doctors to do is to use ovarian reserve tests to further predict ovarian performance and determine the best ovarian stimulation protocol in the first cycle.
+However, prof. Nardo admits that true ovarian reserve is something that cannot be measured.
 The solution here is assessing the functional ovarian reserve, which is referred to as the ovarian function.
-There is a number of tests that have been suggested as certain measures of the primordial follicle pool and they include age, antra follicle count (AFC) and anti-Müllerian hormone (AMH).
+Several tests have been suggested as certain measures of the primordial follicle pool and they include age, antra follicle count (AFC) and anti-Müllerian hormone (AMH).
 AMH is regarded as a screening test – once you know what AMH levels are like, there is no point to repeat it (at least not within a short window of time).
 AMH, itself being a good marker of ovarian reserve, is in a good correlation with the AFC.
 The measurement of AFC, on the other hand, is very important to change the treatment protocol in the same patient – sometimes from month to month.

 When it comes to age, it is clear that advancing chronological age is related to a higher rate of IVF cycle cancellation and a higher proportion of healthy women having less than four oocytes collected.

 Prof. Nardo says that there is a lot of debate about normal ovarian response to stimulation.
 What is generally perceived to be normal is, in fact, optimal.
 However, many women who have suboptimal ovarian reserve may have an adequate available response to stimulation at the same time.
 The purpose of ovarian stimulation with exogenous gonadotropins (being predominantly FSH and LH) is to rescue follicles from atresia.
-That’s why the response to stimulation is determined not by the number of follicles and eggs but by the correlation between this number at the beginning of the stimulation cycle and what was achieved in terms of follicular development and the number of eggs at the cycle end.
+That’s why the response to stimulation is determined not by the number of follicles and eggs, but by the correlation between this number at the beginning of the stimulation cycle and what was achieved in terms of follicular development and the number of eggs at the cycle end.

 At this point, prof. Luciano Nardo introduces the concept of the follicular output rate (FORT).
-It is said that antral follicular responsiveness to follicle-stimulating hormone administration assessed by FORT may predict in vitro fertilisation-embryo transfer outcome.
-Depending on the relationship between the total number of follicles at the time of trigger in relation to the follicles at baseline, it is possible to distinguish three groups of patients: low FORT (below 42%), average FORT (42-58%) and high FORT (over 58%).
+It is said that antral follicular responsiveness to follicle-stimulating hormone administration assessed by FORT may predict in vitro fertilisation-embryo transfer outcomes.
+Depending on the relationship between the total number of follicles at the time of trigger about the follicles at baseline, it is possible to distinguish three groups of patients: low FORT (below 42%), average FORT (42-58%) and high FORT (over 58%).
 In the group of patients with the high follicular output rate, the number of oocytes collected, the number of metaphase II oocytes as well as the number of achieved embryos followed by the clinical pregnancy rate and ongoing pregnancy rate is significantly higher when compared to the other groups.

-Prof. Nardo also mentions the association between to the number of eggs and live birth rate in IVF treatment.
+Prof. Nardo also mentions the association between the number of eggs and the live birth rate in IVF treatment.
 According to 400,000 treatment cycles conducted in the UK, the best chance of live birth in a fresh IVF cycle is associated with the number of oocytes around 15 and declines with more than 20 oocytes.
 The nomogram (number of oocytes to live birth) may be used to inform about the potential outcomes and to reduce the risk of complications.
-However, it is important to remember here about the negative impact of an increasing maternal age.
+However, it is important to remember here the negative impact of increasing maternal age.
 Prof. Nardo explains that the same number of eggs in younger women (18-34 years old) have a three-fold increase in the predicted live birth when compared to women over 40.

-Prof. Nardo says that in his clinic, they use the antagonist protocol for patients with PCOS (Polycystic Ovary Syndrome), egg donors and women with expected hyper response.
-The benefits of the antagonist are associated with no initial flare-up, shorter treatment, less gonadotrophins, more individualised stimulation, less risk of OHSS (Ovarian Hyperstimulation Syndrome) and the choice of ovulation triggers.
+Prof. Nardo says that in his clinic, they use the antagonist protocol for patients with PCOS (Polycystic Ovary Syndrome), egg donors and women with an expected hyper response.
+The benefits of the antagonist are associated with no initial flare-up, shorter treatment, fewer gonadotrophins, more individualised stimulation, less risk of OHSS (Ovarian Hyperstimulation Syndrome) and the choice of ovulation triggers.

-The other possible protocol is the so-called long-down regulation, which is used patients with endometriosis and expected normal responders.
-This type of protocol is associated with longer treatment, gonadotrophins dose adjustment, less individualised stimulation, low incidence of OHSS and using human chorionic gonadotrophin (hCG) for trigger.
+The other possible protocol is the so-called long-down regulation, which is used for patients with endometriosis and expected normal responders.
+This type of protocol is associated with longer treatment, gonadotrophins dose adjustment, less individualised stimulation, low incidence of OHSS and using human chorionic gonadotrophin (hCG) for the trigger.